Bachman's sparrow: Predators

 A 2019 study in Florida video-monitored 65 nests and recorded 37 individual depredation events by 12 total species.
 Most (51%) of nest predation was caused by snakes (black racer, corn snake, gray rat snake, cottonmouth, and coachwhip), followed by mesomammals (coyote and bobcat; 19%), rodents (hispid cotton rat, cotton mouse, and eastern woodrat; 16%), and fire ants and blue jays (14%).
 Predators were not identified for 17 additional depredation events.

 Bachman's sparrow nests are occasionally parasitized by brown-headed cowbirds (Molothrus ater).
 In shortleaf and loblolly pine plantations of central Arkansas, 5% of 38 nest failures were due to brown-headed cowbird parasitism.

+Conservation

+The Bachman's sparrow is considered to be near threatened by the IUCN and vulnerable to extinction by NatureServe as of 2023.
+North American Breeding Bird Survey data suggest that the species has declined since the survey began in 1966.
+The species' dependence on seral communities for habitat complicates conservation management.